 There’s a certain degree of mold present outside year-round, but most grows in the fall season.
 At this time piles of leaves and other dead vegetation absorb moisture and create dark, wet places ideal for bacteria growth.
 Anyone with allergies or respiratory sensitivities has probably noticed they are aggravated by activities like raking leaves or turning a compost pile.

 Here’s the surprising part: many of these mold strains are not killed off by winter frosts.
-Instead they lay dormant until mid-winter warm ups when they become exposed on the ground, brush and trees as ice and snow melt off.
+Instead, they lay dormant until mid-winter warm-ups when they become exposed on the ground, brush and trees as ice and snow begin to melt off.

 So if your allergies flare up whenever the weather gets above 0 degrees outside, particularly when you are spending time outside, this could be why.

 However, we can’t forget about allergens that strike in the home all winter long.
 Forced air heating systems do make homes drier this time of year, but condensation gathers in the more humid parts of homes, such as bathrooms and kitchens.
 Cold weather means windows stay closed, so if you have an HRV/ERV it’s important to keep them running to exchange fresh outdoor air with indoor air.
 If you do find mold is growing in your home, it can be cleaned with vinegar or a gentle bleach and hot water solution.